Family Camp Guidelines

 Child Supervision and Safety

-• Children play in groups with adult supervision at all times
+• Ensure children play in groups with adult supervision at all times

-• Parents know their children's whereabouts throughout the day
+• Know your children's whereabouts throughout the day

 Church Service Attendance